joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Basic/README.md

 Of course you'd never implement such a simple validation mechanism would you?
 No?
 Good.
 Have a cookie.

+If you want to use Basic authentication within an Ajax application then it you may want to stop the browser prompting for a username and password.
+This prompt happens when a `WWWAuthenticate` header is sent, you can suppress this header by setting the `SuppressWWWAuthenticateHeader` flag on options.

 The handler will throw an exception if wired up in a site not running on HTTPS and will refuse to respond to the challenge flow which ends up prompting the browser to ask for a user name and password.
 You can override this if you're a horrible person by setting `AllowInsecureProtocol` to `true` in the handler options.
 If you do this you deserve everything you get.
 If you're